 When you feel excluded from activities or you’re not invited, try setting up group chats.
-This can keep conversations going with your friends without one-to-one messages.
+This can keep conversations going with your friends.
 You could try using social media or messaging apps like WhatsApp or Facebook messenger.

 You could create a group dedicated to meeting up and use it to set up your next outing.
 You’ll also be able to see all the plans made in your group.
 This will give you time to plan what you need or check the venue’s access.
 You can also ask to change plans to an accessible alternative if you want to go.
 This could be anything, like suggesting a different time, venue or activity.